 Scientists have known for long that to truly learn and remember something you have to get some sound sleep.
 It is vital to the whole learning process.
 Sleep helps you consolidate our memory.
 Suppose you read something today that you want to file away in your memory, you need to ensure you sleep soundly tonight.
 Because unless you allow yourself to sleep soundly, that memory will not be consolidated.

-When you sleep, your brain sifts through everything you have learnt that day, organises and categorizes it and deletes all the irrelevant information.
+When you sleep, your brain sifts through everything you have learned that day, organizes and categorizes it and deletes all the irrelevant information.
 This entire process is responsible for creating a memory.
-And once your brain has created a memory of the thing you had learnt, you will be able to reproduce it any time you want.
+And once your brain has created a memory of the thing you had learned, you will be able to reproduce it any time you want.

 Does sleep do more than just forming memories?